MaxWies/boki-benchmarks/README.md

 A single Manager VM is responsible for conducting experiments and combining the results.
 It uses the following packages: python3 python3-pip docker-compose default-jre

 Python in the Manager VM needs the following packages: numpy matplotlib pandas

+Some of the experiments use ZooKeeper to send commands to the system.
+Please install ZooKeeper such that the ZooKeeper client can be found under the following path: `PROJECT_ROOT_DIR/../zookeeper/bin/zkCli.sh`.
+For our experiments we use version 3.7.0.

 ### Environment setup ###